red scoop neck long sleeve shirt

 REGENRICE x BIOLINK: Local Action in Malaysia

-"By sharing knowledge on biochar, we aren't just improving soil; we are building resilient community enterprises for the future."
+The project highlights the strong collaboration between Prof. Shawalliah, UiTM faculty and students, and the local farming community, demonstrating that community-driven innovation can thrive even in challenging conditions.
+As shared during the programme, “By sharing knowledge on biochar, we aren’t just improving soil; we are building resilient community enterprises for the future.”

 black textile on white textile